Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 Said field manual also contained rules for the use of mortars.
 It insisted that for every five mortar rounds fired, three had to be harmless smoke rounds, one had to be phosphorous and one could be high explosive.
 Smoke and phosphor rounds hardly intimidated the enemy.
 It seems the German rules of engagement came from a different field manual.
 They dispensed with the niceties and like serious professionals pounded dad’s section with explosive rounds only.

-George Wedgbury of the 1st Lothian and Border Yeomanry, historically a cavalry regiment, but in WW2, a mechanised regiment.
-George drove a Bren Gun Carrier, a light armoured tracked vehicle.
-Also known as a Universal Carrier.
+George Wedgbury of the 1st Lothian and Border Yeomanry, drove a Bren Gun Carrier, a light armoured tracked vehicle, commonly known as a Universal Carrier.
+The ‘1st Lothian’ was historically a cavalry regiment, but in WW2, a mechanised regiment.
 Much of his war at this time was in support of the Seaforth battalions.

-‘Under cover of darkness, our troop, number 4, with three carriers (Bren Gun) and nine men, moved into a small wood between the two squadrons,(A and C).
+‘Under cover of darkness, our troop, number 4, with three carriers (Bren Gun) and nine men, moved into a small wood between the two squadrons,(‘A’ and ‘C’).
 Regimental Headquarters was a few miles behind us in a dense wood.
-We did guard duty and all night we could smell something terrible.
-In the morning we found a crashed German aircraft, burnt out some fifty yards from us.
-It must have crashed a few days before because the pilot, who had apparently been alive for a while, as he had crawled some distance away, was a mass of maggots, hence the smell; we buried him and put a small wooden crass at the site.
+During my guard duty that night I was distracted by a terrible smell.
+In the morning we moved forward and about fifty yards from our post and came across a crashed and burnt out German aircraft.
+It must have crashed a few days before because the pilot, who must have been alive for a while, had crawled some distance away from the aircraft.
+He was a mass of maggots, hence the smell; we buried him and put a small wooden cross at the site.

 Burying a fallen enemy.
 Drawing by George Wedgbury of the 1st Lothian and Border Yeomanry